-Holistic addiction therapy has become more and more popular in recent decades.
-Holistic methods have always been used to treat addiction, but most often in ethnic or cultural circles that aren’t always associated with western medicine.
+Holistic Addiction Coaching has become more and more popular in recent decades.
+Holistic methods have always been used to address addiction, but most often in ethnic or cultural circles that aren’t always associated with western medicine.

-Fortunately, recent research has caught up with ancient methods and has begun proving that many holistic methods, used to treat addiction for centuries, have some basis in biological science as well.
+Fortunately, recent research has caught up with ancient methods and has begun proving that many holistic methods, which have been used to deal with addiction for centuries, have some basis in biological science as well.